panza238/py_dev_ops/ROADMAP.md

   - Logs could probably be handled better with `logging`.
 The current way just gave us the excuse to write files as shown in the book.
   - Logs should store information when the app fails (`stderr`).
 Not only on successful executions
   - The logs directory could probably be configured through a config file, rather than having to set the environment variable.

+## Chapter 04
+This chapter is called "Useful Linux Utilities".
+Many diagnostic tools are displayed in this chapter.
+However, I chose to focus mainly on the Python specific ones.
+These new tools won't add new functionality to our World Timer app, but they are intended to provide complementary information about how the app runs (in terms of performance).

+Other things will be introduced in this chapter.
+We are going to start versioning this repository's releases, and we will keep a changelog documenting all the changes between one version and another.
+For now, the different versions will be managed manually by cahnging the `version` attribute in the `pyproject.toml` file Also, the main repository's `main` branch will now be protected.
+So we won't be pushing directly to `main`.
+Instead, we will be pushing our changes to a feature branch, and then merge the feature branch to the `main` branch.
+(In short, this aims to make the workflow more gitflow-friendly)